-You need a new bike or perhaps a first bike for regular road riding, but you don’t have thousands of dollars to spare on the top of the line bikes that you see reviewed elsewhere.
-We know the difficulty of finding a “cheap” road bike for under $1000, so we’ve consulted the experts to come up with a range of offerings for you to pick from—our top pick is the Defy 3.
+You need a new bike or perhaps a first bike for regular road riding, but you don’t have thousands of dollars to spend on the top-of-the-line bikes that you see reviewed elsewhere.
+We know it’s hard to find cheap road bikes under $1000, so we’ve consulted the experts to develop a range of offerings for you to pick from.

 Our Picks: 5 Great Affordable Road Bikes